 I really feel that setting up Continuous Integration is not just suitable, but essential, for many more projects than the Airbnb and Facebooks of this world.
 And I hope that this article has convinced you of as much.

-If I have convinced you of the benefits of CI, great!
-But a note of caution: while correct CI implementation can be beneficial at any stage, it is more complex to implement it into an existing project.
+If I have convinced you of the benefits of Continuous Integration, great!
+But a note of caution: while correct Continuous Integration implementation can be beneficial at any stage, it is more complex to implement it into an existing project.
 So, be extra diligent with your research.

 Once your Continuous Integration process is up and running, you will wonder how you lived so long without it!

-Are you looking to hire a [skill] Developer?
+Are you looking to hire a software developer?

 You’ve come to the right place, every Scalable Path developer has been carefully hand picked by our technical recruitment team.
 Contact us and we’ll have your team up and running in no time.